KritishPokharel/IPO_Notifier/README.md

 # IPO_Notifier
-Run the Script with your email added in the em.py file to get notified about the latest IPO Updates
+Run the Script(run.py) with your email added in the (em.py) file to get notified about the latest IPO Updates